Bad Bits

 View the Bad Bits Denylist (format specification)

-The IPFS community Code of Conduct applies to content served over the official ipfs.io and dweb.link public gateways run by Protocol Labs.
+The IPFS community Code of Conduct applies to content served over the public good gateways at ipfs.io and dweb.link run by IPFS Foundation and Protocol Labs.
 It does not apply to all IPFS nodes, nor to the IPFS network as a whole.

 Reporting #

 Please report any violations via email to the abuse@ipfs.io group.
-The IPFS Infra team will handle all reports.
+The Badbits Takedown team at Protocol Labs will handle all reports.

-Protocol Labs also has a registered DMCA agent, and a public Google Form for DMCA takedown requests linked from ipfs.io/legal.
+Protocol Labs also has a registered DMCA agent, and a public Google Form for DMCA takedown requests linked from ipfs.tech/legal.

 Frequently Asked Questions #